isdk/templify-lib.js/docs/functions/applyTemplate.md

 await applyTemplate(templateDir, options);
 // Output:
 // delete: /path/to/template/example.bak
+// rename: /path/to/template/oldName.txt -> /path/to/template/newName.txt
+// rename: /path/to/template/oldFolder -> /path/to/template/newFolder
 // apply template: /path/to/template/example.txt saved.
 // skip: /path/to/template/ignored-file.log
-// Appied.
+// Applied.
 Enjoy your project at /path/to/template
 ```

 ## Throws

-Throws an error if there is an issue deleting a directory or reading/writing a file.
+Throws an error if there is an issue deleting a directory, renaming a file/directory, or reading/writing a file.